 In The King Jesus Gospel, Scot McKnight contrasts yet complements the views already mentioned.
 He calls such presentations soterian in that they reduce the gospel to a message about how individuals get saved.
 While not denying the importance of individual salvation, McKnight responds, “Who wants an irreducible minimum gospel? . . .
 I want the full, biblical gospel.”
 He suggests that traditional evangelicals “skip from Genesis 3 to Romans 3” when trying to understand and communicate the gospel.

 McKnight argues that the gospel is the story of how Jesus brings about “the resolution and fulfillment of Israel’s Story and promises,” culminating in the kingship of Christ over Israel and the world.

 We can easily see some truth in each of the perspectives mentioned above.
 It is more difficult to see where exactly the problem lies within the gospel debate.
 It is not so much what is affirmed that is mistaken.
-Instead the tension seems to be found in what particular views omit or deemphasize.
-It is very difficult to debate points of emphasis or to compare one metaphor against another.
+Instead, the tension seems to be found in what particular views omit or deemphasize.
+It isn’t easy to debate points of emphasis or to compare one metaphor against another.
 This is especially true when one camp does not overtly deny another’s view.

 The Gospel is the First Casualty

 Sadly, in this kind of debate, the first casualty might be the gospel itself.
 Someone could get the sense that Christians are preaching different messages.
 In fact, the differences concern points of emphasis.
 No one wants to preach a “reductionistic” gospel.
 In other words, we never want to choose one aspect of the gospel at the expense of another.

 This is exactly what can happen when we oversimplify the message by forgetting the narrative biblical context from which it comes.
 How can we present a gospel that is robust and not reduced?